NVIDIA Holoscan SDK v2.5.0

 As covered in more detail below, the inputs to each operator are specified in the setup() method of the operator.
 Then inputs are received within the compute() method via op_input.receive() and outputs are emitted via op_output.emit().

 Note that for native C++ operators as defined here, any object including a shared pointer can be emitted or received.
-For large objects such as tensors it may be preferable from a performance standpoint to transmit a shared pointer to the object rather than making a copy.
-When shared pointers are used and the same tensor is sent to more than one downstream operator, one should avoid in-place operations on the tensor or race conditions between operators may occur.
+For large objects such as tensors, it may be preferable from a performance standpoint to transmit a shared pointer to the object rather than making a copy.
+When shared pointers are used and the same tensor is sent to more than one downstream operator, you should avoid in-place operations on the tensor or race conditions between operators may occur.

 Specifying operator parameters (C++)